Harshitt04/Deep-Learning/README.md

 6.Libraries Required

-Implementation Steps
+7.Implementation Steps

-Applications
+8.Applications

-Project Structure
+9.Project Structure

-Future Improvements
+10.Future Improvements

 🚀 Introduction

 Deep Learning is a branch of Artificial Intelligence (AI) and Machine Learning (ML) that focuses on using neural networks with multiple layers to learn complex patterns from large datasets.

-It enables machines to perform tasks such as:
+1.It enables machines to perform tasks such as:

-Image recognition
+2.Image recognition

-Speech recognition
+3.Speech recognition

-Natural language processing
+4.Natural language processing

-Autonomous driving
+5.Autonomous driving

 📘 Definition